SykesZachary/PolyWord/README.md

   * Update the dictionary used for word identification (Currently: [words.txt](words.txt))
   * Update the disallowed words to check dictionary definition.
-If only Proper noun in definition section (maybe keyword such as city, country, name, etc) exclude word from final table.
+If only Proper noun in definition section (maybe keyword such as city, country, name, etc) exclude word from final table